C00kie-/squirrel.lu/intro-to-misp-CTI.md

 ![MISP logo](./pictures/misp-logo.png)

-# MISP micro training for analysts CTI (draft you can edit for your own training)
+# MISP micro training for analysts CTI (outline you can edit for your own training)

 # Intro part 1
 ------------------------------------